FDA approves much-debated Alzheimer’s drug panned by experts - WTMJ

 The decision, which could impact millions of older Americans and their families, is certain to spark disagreements among physicians, medical researchers and patient groups.
 It also has far-reaching implications for the standards used to evaluate experimental therapies, including those that show only incremental benefits.

 The new drug, which Biogen developed with Japan’s Eisai Co., did not reverse mental decline, only slowing it in one study.
-Named Aduhelm, the medication is is given as an infusion every four weeks.
+The drug is given as an infusion every four weeks.

-The FDA’s top drug regulator acknowledged in a statement that “residual uncertainties” surround the drug, but said Aduhelm’s ability to reduce harmful clumps of plaque in the brain “is expected” to help slow dementia.

-Under terms of the approval, the FDA is requiring the drugmaker to conduct a follow-up study to confirm benefits for patients.
+The FDA is requiring the drugmaker to conduct a follow-up study to confirm the drug’s benefits for patients.
 If the study fails to show effectiveness, the FDA could pull the drug from the market, though the agency rarely does so.

 Biogen did not immediately disclose the price, though analysts have estimated the drug could cost between $30,000 and $50,000 for a year’s worth of treatment.